ASignificantOtter/ZoleoTracker/README.md

 - run `poetry install` from the directory with the *pyproject.toml* file.
 - if you want to automate the script, create a cronjob that executes `poetry run jordantracker` from the directory with the *pyproject.toml* file.

+## Future plans

+In no particular order, here are some of the future plans for JordanTracker:

+- Add X(Twitter) integration
+- Add Threads / Instagram integration
+- Move from CSV file location data to SQL
+- Package as an application that can run at any chosen interval

+## Contributions

+To contribute, please don't.

+## License

+MIT?